isthatme/3d-models/Robotics/challenge-1:dragster/status.md

-# INCOMPLETE #
+# First Rev Finished #

+Still have to print and test, but should be finished.

 ## TODO: ##

-- finish up the castor wheel (file is in another folder at the moment)
+- Print and test